Skip to content

 │ │ ├── get Get a workflow phase by id

-│ │ ├── upsert Create or replace a workflow phase definition
+│ │ ├── upsert Create or replace a phase definition in the generated overlay

-│ │ └── remove Remove a workflow phase definition (confirmation required)
+│ │ └── remove Remove a generated-overlay phase definition (confirmation required)

 │ ├── definitions